THE GREAT COMMISSION

 Every believer is not an apostle.
 But every believer is to be able to give a reason for the hope that is in him and to hold forth the Word of Life.
 Every believer is called to be a witness.

-Therefore they that were scattered abroad went every where preaching the word.
+Therefore those who were scattered went everywhere preaching the word.
 (Acts 8:4)

 Sometimes we bear witness by maintaining a meek and quiet spirit.

-But sanctify the Lord God in your hearts: and be ready always to give an answer to every man that asketh you a reason of the hope that is in you with meekness and fear: (I Peter 3:15)
+But sanctify the Lord God in your hearts, and always be ready to give a defense to everyone who asks you a reason for the hope that is in you, with meekness and fear; (I Peter 3:15)

 Bearing witness in this manner is a desirable sharing of our faith.